broadinstitute/cromwell/docs/api/RESTAPI.md

 The `workflow_params` JSON object specifies input parameters, such as input files.
 The exact format of the JSON object depends on the conventions of the workflow language being used.
 Input files should either be absolute URLs, or relative URLs corresponding to files uploaded using `workflow_attachment`.
 The WES endpoint must understand and be able to access URLs supplied in the input.
 This is implementation specific.

-The `workflow_type` is the type of workflow language and must be "CWL" or "WDL" currently (or another alternative  supported by this WES instance).
+The `workflow_type` is the type of workflow language and must be "WDL" currently (or another alternative supported by this WES instance).

 The `workflow_type_version` is the version of the workflow language submitted and must be one supported by this WES instance.